 COMFORT

 Comfort spans a wide range of characteristics.
 We pay careful attention to things like floor dimensions, including maximum dimensions and any head-to-foot taper; peak height (as well as interior volume and shoulder space); number and style of doors; zipper pulls and door tie-backs; number, size, and placement of storage pockets; and any special features that make the experience of living in the tent more enjoyable.
-We get an extremely good sense of each of these characteristics by sleeping, eating, and living side-by-side with our hiking partners.
+We get an extremely good sense of these characteristics by sleeping, eating, and living side-by-side with our hiking partners.

 WEIGHT & PACKED SIZE